Quantum geometry of bosonic Bogoliubov quasiparticles

-\emph{Introduction.}---Bosonic Bogoliubov-de Gennes (BBdG) Hamiltonians naturally arise in systems of weakly interacting bosons~\cite{Bogolyubov1947,Colpa1978,Kawaguchi2012,Ozeri2005}, or in photonic systems subjected to parametric driving, generating squeezing of light~\cite{Clerk2010,Ozawa2019}.
-They also describe magnonic~\cite{Shindou2013,Shindou2013a,McClarty2022}, phononic~\cite{Zhang2010}, and mechanical systems~\cite{Wollman2015}.
-Different from their fermionic (BCS) counterparts, BBdG systems are diagonalized in a symplectic manner via a paraunitary transformation~\cite{Colpa1978,Xiao2009}.
-Their topological features~\cite{Hasan2010,Qi2011} have first been studied in the context of magnonic crystals~\cite{Shindou2013a,Shindou2013} by utilizing a generalized symplectic Chern number based on a symplectic Berry curvature for Bogoliubov bands.
-A generalization of the conventional bulk-boundary correspondence~\cite{Hatsugai1993,Hatsugai1993a} to the symplectic case can even lead to novel chiral edge states, whose properties are fundamentally distinct from their particle-number-conserving counterparts~\cite{Peano2016,Barnett2013,Galilo2015,Engelhardt2015,Furukawa2015}.
-Recent works, building on the ten-fold Altland-Zirnbauer classification of topological insulators~\cite{Altland1997,Ryu2010a,Schnyder2008,Kitaev2009,Chiu2016}, corroborate the notions of the symplectic Berry curvature and Chern number~\cite{Peano2018,Lein2019} and provide a topological classification of quadratic BBdG systems~\cite{Zhou2020a,Gong2018,Kawabata2019,Zhou2019,Lieu2018,Bernard2002}.
+\emph{Introduction.}---Bosonic Bogoliubov-de Gennes (BBdG) Hamiltonians naturally arise in systems of weakly interacting bosons~\cite{Bogolyubov1947,Colpa1978,Kawaguchi2012,Ozeri2005}, or in photonic systems subjected to parametric driving, generating squeezing of light~\cite{Clerk2010, Peano2016,Peano2016a,Smirnova2020,Shi2017,Ozawa2019}.
+They also describe magnonic~\cite{Shindou2013,Shindou2013a,McClarty2022}, phononic~\cite{Zhang2010a}, and mechanical systems~\cite{Wollman2015}.
+Different from their fermionic (BCS) counterparts, BBdG systems are diagonalized in a paraunitary or symplectic manner~\cite{Colpa1978,Xiao2009}.
+Their topological features~\cite{Hasan2010,Qi2011} have first been studied in the context of magnonic crystals~\cite{Shindou2013a,Shindou2013} by utilizing a generalized symplectic Berry curvature and Chern number for Bogoliubov bands.
+A generalization of the conventional bulk-boundary correspondence~\cite{Hatsugai1993,Hatsugai1993a} to the BBdG case can even lead to novel chiral edge states with properties distinct from their particle-number-conserving counterparts~\cite{Peano2016,Barnett2013,Galilo2015,Engelhardt2015,Furukawa2015}.
+Recent works, building on the ten-fold Altland-Zirnbauer (AZ) classification of topological insulators~\cite{Altland1997,Ryu2010,Schnyder2008,Kitaev2009,Chiu2016}, corroborate the notions of the symplectic Berry curvature and Chern number~\cite{Peano2018,Lein2019} and provide a topological classification of quadratic BBdG systems~\cite{Zhou2020,Gong2018,Kawabata2019,Zhou2019,Lieu2018,Bernard2002}.